 Top sun safety tips:

 - Spend time in the shade between 11am and 3pm when it’s sunny.
-Step out of the sun before your skin has a chance to redden or burn.
+Step out of the sun before the skin has a chance to redden or burn.
 Keep babies and young children out of direct sunlight.

 - When choosing a sunscreen look for a high protection SPF (SPF 30 or more) to protect against UVB, and the UVA circle logo and/or 4 or 5 UVA stars to protect against UVA.
-Apply plenty of sunscreen 15 to 30 minutes before going out in the sun, and reapply every two hours and straight after swimming and towel-drying.
+Apply plenty of sunscreen 15 to 30 minutes before going out in the sun, reapply every two hours and straight after swimming and towel-drying.

 - Sunscreens should not be used as an alternative to clothing and shade, rather they offer additional protection.
-No sunscreen will provide 100% protection.
+The use of sunscreens will still not provide 100% protection.

-- It may be worth taking Vitamin D supplement tablets (available from health food stores) as strictly avoiding sunlight can reduce Vitamin D levels.
+- It may be worth taking Vitamin D supplement tablets (available from health food stores) as strictly avoiding sunlight can reduce vitamin D levels.

 |Vitamin D advice

-The evidence relating to the health effects of serum Vitamin D levels, sunlight exposure and Vitamin D intake remains inconclusive.
-Avoiding all sunlight exposure if you suffer from light sensitivity, or to reduce the risk of melanoma and other skin cancers, may be associated with Vitamin D deficiency.
+The evidence relating to the health effects of serum vitamin D levels, sunlight exposure and vitamin D intake remains inconclusive.
+Avoiding all sunlight exposure if you suffer from light sensitivity, or to reduce the risk of melanoma and other skin cancers, may be associated with vitamin D deficiency.

-Individuals avoiding all sun exposure should consider having their serum Vitamin D measured.
-If levels are reduced or deficient they may wish to consider taking supplementary vitamin D3, 10-25 micrograms per day, and increasing their intake of foods high in Vitamin D such as oily fish, eggs, meat, fortified margarines and cereals.
+Individuals avoiding all sun exposure should consider having their serum blood levels of vitamin D measured.
+If levels are reduced or deficient, they may wish to consider taking supplementary vitamin D3, 10-25 micrograms per day, and increasing their intake of foods high in vitamin D such as oily fish, eggs, meat, fortified margarines and cereals.
 Vitamin D3 supplements are widely available from health food shops.

 If you become pregnant, your baby may be born with a rash or a slow heartbeat as the ENA antibodies are able to cross the placenta.
-For this reason it is important to let your obstetrician or midwife know that you have subacute lupus erythematosus.
+For this reason, it is important to let your obstetrician or midwife know that you have subacute lupus erythematosus.